dan2221/Grupper/README.md

 * If you enjoyed this software and would like to support the developer, please consider accessing the following link: https://ko-fi.com/danchavyn
 * PIX(Brazil): daniel227@duck.com

-OPEN SOURCE LICENSE:

-The source code of this software is licensed under the MIT License.